Upcoming DI Information Sessions

 The Dietetic Internship Certificate Program is subject to Gainful Employment Regulations.

 The Dietetic Internship at Sage Graduate School is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics.
 ACEND is the only accrediting agency for dietetics education recognized by the United States Department of Education (USDE).
-The address and telephone number of ACEND are: 120 South Riverside Plaza, Suite 2000, Chicago, IL.
-60606-6995, 312-899-4876.
-The program may accept up to 16 interns per class.
+The address, telephone number and website of ACEND are: 120 South Riverside Plaza, Suite 2000, Chicago, IL.
+60606-6995, 312-899-4876 and https://www.eatrightpro.org/acend

 The Sage Colleges is accredited by the Middle States Association of Colleges and Secondary Schools and is chartered by the Board of Regents of the University of the State of New York.